TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Evaluation

 \subsection{Generalizing to New Target Locations}

-To explore how the trained policies generalize to new target locations, we displace the locations of the boxes in both the horizontal plane from where they were during training, such that there is no overlap between training and testing locations.
+One of the key benefits from any Residual Physics approach is that the physics-based part of the controller naturally generalizes to conditions outside the collected data, for example to new target locations.
+To explore how well our trained TossingBot policies generalize to new target locations, we displace the locations of the boxes in both the horizontal plane from where they were during training, such that there is no overlap between training and testing locations.
 For this experiment, we set in simulation 12 training boxes and 12 testing boxes; while in real settings, we set 4 training and 4 testing boxes (limited by physical setup).
 We record each model's throwing performance on seen objects over these new box locations across 1,000 testing steps in Table \ref{table:experiments-new-locations}.

-We observe that in both simulated and real experiments, Residual-physics significantly outperforms the regression baseline.
+We observe that both in simulated and in real experiments, Residual-physics significantly outperforms the regression baseline.
 The performance margin in this scenario illustrates how Residual-physics leverages the generalization of the ballistic equations to adapt to new target locations.